sanctum-black/blog/computer-science/scala-3-for-beginners/scala-3-for-beginners.md

 ---

 # Higher-order functions
-**Higher-order functions** are more of an advanced topic, but they're worth mentioning, since they're a key aspect of Scala & functional programming in general.
+**Higher-order functions** are more of an advanced topic, but they're worth mentioning since they're a key aspect of Scala & functional programming in general.

 Higher-order functions are functions that:
 - Accept functions as parameters